02 - A Minimal Rust Kernel

 so instead the program should abort directly.
 This has the same effect as the

-option in our Cargo.toml, so we can remove it from there.
+panic = "abort" option in our Cargo.toml, so we can remove it from there.

 (Note that, in contrast to the Cargo.toml option, this target option also

-library later in this post.
+applies when we recompile the core library later in this post.
 So, even if

 you prefer to keep the Cargo.toml option, make sure to include this option.)